Following system colour scheme Selected dark colour scheme Selected light colour scheme

 PEP 692 adds a way to precisely annotate the types of individual keyword arguments represented by **kwargs using TypedDict with Unpack.
 However, because TypedDict cannot be defined to accept arbitrary extra items, it is not possible to allow additional keyword arguments that are not known at the time the TypedDict is defined.

-Given the usage of pre-PEP 692 type annotation for **kwargs in existing codebases, it will be valuable to accept and type extra items on TypedDict so that the old typing behavior can be supported in combination with the new Unpack construct.
+Given the usage of pre-PEP 692 type annotation for **kwargs in existing codebases, it will be valuable to accept and type extra items on TypedDict so that the old typing behavior can be supported in combination with Unpack.

 Rationale